panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 JavaScript works well with imperative and synchronous code.

-Let's consider a function `findPerson(who)` that simply determines whether a person name is contained in a list of persons:
+Let's consider a function `findPerson(who)` that determines whether a person name is contained in a list of persons:

 <div id="sync-code"></div>